Plan philosophy

 The principle

 Section titled “The principle”A pricing model that throttles you at the worst moment — your build’s red, you’re trying to debug, you hit the cap — is a hostile one.
-We designed the tiers so the caps line up with growth rather than punishment.
+So the design rule is: Free should fence by capability, not starve you on volume, and each paid tier should earn its price with features you can feel, not just bigger numbers.

 Parallel executions scale with tier